-In 2009, the U.S. Department of Justice ("DOJ") audited the City and found that it was ADA non-compliant.341 PEDS maintains that the City failed to fulfill its responsibilities to install and repair curb ramps on streets that had been resurfaced after the implementation of the ADA by the 2012 deadline established through a settlement agreement between the City and DOJ.342 Additionally, PEDS states that while Atlanta's officials have expressed strong support for sidewalk maintenance, they have not allotted funding necessary to address the broken and non-compliant sidewalks in the City.343
+repair curb ramps on streets that had been resurfaced after the implementation of the ADA by the 2012 deadline established through a settlement agreement between the City and DOJ.347 Additionally, PEDS states that while Atlanta's officials have expressed strong support for sidewalk maintenance, they have not allotted funding necessary to address the broken and non-compliant sidewalks in the City.348

-In keeping with the ADPW's trend of non-enforcement, PEDS reports that in 2016 the City received 131 permits for sidewalk closure, but only four included comprehensive temporary access plans required by state, county, and city laws and ordinances.344 Of those, three mentioned providing overhead protection, one confirmed provision of accessible curbs, and none of the plans referred to the provision of protected walkways in the road.345 PEDS holds that all of the 131 permits were granted despite their lacking maps or sketches depicting temporary traffic control systems and temporary access plans.346
+In keeping with the ADPW's trend of non-enforcement, PEDS reports that in 2016 the City received 131 permits for sidewalk closure, but only four included comprehensive temporary access plans required by state, county, and city laws and ordinances.349 Of those, three mentioned providing overhead protection, one confirmed provision of accessible curbs, and none of the plans referred to the provision of protected walkways in the road.350 PEDS holds that all of the 131 permits were granted despite their lacking maps or sketches depicting temporary traffic control systems and temporary access plans.351

-In 2016, PEDS volunteers completed six separate audits, all of which found worksites that did not comply with federal, state, county, and city laws and ordinances.347 Additionally, PEDS documented conversations with developers who said that ADPW had denied their requests to perform work to meet ADA requirements.348
+In 2016, PEDS volunteers completed six separate audits, all of which found worksites that did not comply with federal, state, county, and city laws and ordinances.352 Additionally, PEDS documented conversations with developers who said that ADPW had denied their requests to perform work to meet ADA requirements.353

-PEDS' concerns are echoed by other people with disabilities, as evidenced by a class action ADA lawsuit against the City.
+PEDS' concerns are echoed by other people with disabilities, as evidenced by a class action ADA lawsuit against the city.
 In Lawson v.
-The City of Atlanta, filed in May 2018, the plaintiffs, on behalf of all Atlantans with disabilities, allege that navigating sidewalks and intersections in their present condition is physically painful, dangerous, and that the state of disrepair is the "result of a systemic, knowing failure by the City to maintain its public rights of way, on the whole, in a manner to ensure that they are equally accessible to people with mobility impairments."
-349

-The complaint further alleges that the City "has been aware for many years of defects in a substantial percentage of its public rights of way, and has failed to budget sufficient funds or to commit sufficient resources to address the problem and maintain rights of way in a safe, ADA-compliant condition."350 The case is currently pending; however the plaintiffs' attorneys state that they are optimistic that a settlement will resolve many of the infrastructure problems.351 e.
+The City of Atlanta, filed in May 2018, the plaintiffs, on behalf of all Atlantans with disabilities, allege that navigating sidewalks and intersections in their present condition is physically painful, dangerous, and that the state of disrepair is the "result of a systemic, knowing failure by the City to maintain its public rights of way, on the whole, in a manner to ensure that they are equally accessible to people with mobility impairments."354 compliant condition."355 The case is currently pending; however the plaintiffs' attorneys state that they are optimistic that a settlement will resolve many of the infrastructure problems.356 e.
 Noteworthy Issues and Concerns

+The complaint further alleges that the city "has been aware for many years of defects in a substantial percentage of its public rights of way, and has failed to budget sufficient funds or to commit sufficient resources to address the problem and maintain rights of way in a safe, ADA-